corrode/corrode.github.io/content/blog/ugly/index.md

 Child's play.

 I invite you to write your own version first.
 Or at least take a second to think about the problem.

+Then we'll refactor a deliberately clunky first attempt into more idiomatic Rust and use that process to extract a general approach: read the standard library, lean on inference and types, handle errors explicitly, and split the problem into smaller parts.

 ## A Painful First Attempt